maxtkc/mvths-wiki/docs/021i-conversion-factors.rst

      - 0 to 10
      -

-**Map Function**
+#.
+Finally, it is possible to use the map() function to scale a range of numbers.
 It is also possible to use a map function provided in the Arduino library to easily map between two ranges.
 Below shows how the function interprets the values of each range.

 .. code-block:: C